Mathieu Amalric: Early life

-Amalric was born on 25 October 1965 in Neuilly-sur-Seine, a suburb of Paris, the son of journalists Nicole Zand, a literary critic for Le Monde, and Jacques Amalric, who worked as a foreign affairs editor for Le Monde and Libération.
-Amalric's father was French, while his mother was born in Poland, to Jewish parents, and moved to France at the outbreak of World War II.
+Amalric was born on 25 October 1965 in Neuilly-sur-Seine, a suburb of Paris.
+He is the son of Jacques Amalric, a French native who worked as a foreign affairs editor for Le Monde and Libération, and Nicole Zand, a literary critic for Le Monde, who was born in Poland to Jewish parents and moved to France at the outbreak of World War II.

-Career
+Selected films

 Amalric first gained fame in the film Ma Vie Sexuelle (My Sex Life...or How I Got Into an Argument), for which he won a César Award.